Intimate partner violence survivors’ perceptions of justice, ally development

 Dr. Jenna Calton is a licensed psychologist in Virginia, Maryland, Florida, and Washington, DC.
 She specializes in working with children and families who have experienced potentially traumatic events.
-Within the George Mason University (GMU) Center for Psychological Services, Dr. Calton serves as a clinical supervisor for the Emotional Support Program, which aims to expand services available to the community, including essential workers psychologically impacted by COVID-19, by offering a stepped-care model of support, including a phone support line and reduced fee therapy sessions.
-She also co-teaches the doctoral course: Cognitive-Behavioral Therapy for Youth and supervises second year doctoral students in their provision of direct therapy services to children and families.
+Within the George Mason University (GMU) Center for Community Mental Health, Dr. Calton serves as a clinical supervisor for the Emotional Support Program, which aims to expand services available to the community, including essential workers psychologically impacted by COVID-19, by offering a stepped-care model of support, including a phone support line and reduced fee therapy sessions.
+She also co-teaches the doctoral course: Cognitive-Behavioral Therapy for Youth and supervises second-year doctoral students in their provision of direct therapy services to children and families.

 Dr. Calton has researched and published articles in peer-reviewed journals on a variety of topics, including posttraumatic stress and growth, social justice-oriented pedagogy, and intimate partner violence survivors’ perceptions of justice and help-seeking.